 - In the top navigation bar, select the region where your workspace resides, find the workspace, and then click Data Analytics in the Actions column.

-- On the Data Development tab, move the pointer over the icon and choose .Alternatively, you can click a workflow in the Business process section, right-click EMR, and then choose .
+- On the page that appears, move the pointer over the icon and choose .Alternatively, you can click the related workflow in the left-side navigation pane, right-click EMR, and then choose .

-- On the node configuration tab, enter the code.Note If the current workspace is bound to multiple E-MapReduce compute engine instances, you must select an E-MapReduce compute engine instance.
-If the current workspace is bound to only one E-MapReduce compute engine instance, you do not need to do so.
+- On the node configuration tab, enter the code.Note If multiple EMR compute engine instances are bound to the current workspace, you must select an EMR compute engine instance.
+If only one EMR compute engine instance is bound to the current workspace, you do not need to do so.

-In a workspace in standard mode, you must click Publish in the upper-right corner after you commit the AnalyticDB for MySQL node.
-For more information, see Deploy a node.
+In a workspace in standard mode, you must click Deploy in the upper-right corner after you commit the node.
+For more information, see Deploy nodes.

-- Click in the toolbar to save the node.
+- Click the icon in the toolbar to save the node.

-- In the Submit New Version dialog box, enter your comments in the Change description field.
+- In the Commit Node dialog box, enter your comments in the Change description field.

 - Click OK.